AidanAlr/soundchartspy/README.rst

 #.
 Fork the `soundchartspy repository on GitHub <https://github.com/AidanAlr/soundchartspy>`_ to start making changes.
 #.
 Add a test case to ensure that the bug is fixed or the feature is implemented correctly.
 #.
 Submit your pull request for review.

-Please do not update the library version in `CHANGELOG.rst` or `soundchartspy/__init__.py`.
-The maintainer will handle this during release.